 If someone is worried about hypertension and alcohol use, they should get their blood pressure levels tested and talk to their doctor about how alcohol might be affecting their blood pressure.
-People who keep drinking despite having health problems may be struggling with alcohol use disorder, and usually benefit from professional treatment options that can help them gain control over their drinking.
+People who keep drinking despite having health problems may be struggling with alcohol use disorder and usually benefit from professional treatment options that can help them gain control over their drinking.

 High blood pressure occurs when blood pushes too hard against the walls of the arteries as it flows through them.
 If left untreated, high blood pressure can lead to complications like aneurysms, eye problems, heart attacks and strokes.

 The relationship between alcohol and blood pressure is complex.
 High blood pressure and alcohol use are linked — studies show that unhealthy lifestyle habits, including excessive drinking, are risk factors for developing hypertension.
-On the other hand, other research has shown that there may be a link between alcohol and low blood pressure for people who drink one glass of alcohol a day.

 Medical professionals know that there is a link between alcohol abuse and high blood pressure.
 In about 16% of people with hypertension, alcohol consumption is a contributing factor.
-People who drink heavily nearly always have high blood pressure, and this can lead to other side effects, like fatty liver disease and heart disease.
+People who drink heavily nearly always have high blood pressure, which can lead to other side effects, like fatty liver and heart disease.
 A person’s blood pressure usually drops once they stop misusing alcohol, but they may be at risk for hypertension again if they relapse and resume drinking.
-Going through a treatment program can help people learn to manage their alcohol use to prevent more serious health problems from developing later on.
+Going through a treatment program can help people learn to manage their alcohol use, to prevent more serious health problems from developing later on.